 On Oct.
 23, Augusta University welcomed eight-time Paralympic medalist Patrick “Blake” Leeper to share his journey of overcoming physical challenges to achieve his dreams and finding abilities in your disabilities.

 Leeper was born with fibular hemimelia, a congenital birth defect that led to the development of his legs only to knee length.
-He has worn prosthetics since he was nine months old.
+He has worn prosthetics since he was 9 months old.
 Since then, he has set records both on and off the track by breaking down barriers and perceptions surrounding disabilities.
 His story of resilience, hard work and determination ultimately led him to win eight Paralympic Track and Field international medals, a world record and three American records.

 Drawing from his own experiences, Leeper asked audience members to examine how they respond to challenges, recalling times when he pivoted his mindset to “why not me” instead of “why me.”